 The assumption is to raise rate revenue in line with the increase to expenditure.
 The percentage increase is that applied to the rate in the dollar that is then applied to the capital value of property as provided to Council by the Valuer-General.
-For 2022/2023 Council resolved to have a NIL increase to the rate in the dollar for all categories of property within its district.
+For 2022/2023 Council resolved to have a minus 7% decrease in the rate in dollar for residential properties and minus 4% decrease in the rate in the dollar for primary production properties.
+This resulted in an overall average of 4% (including growth) increase in rates generated.